-- The duration of the counselling sessions will be the length of lessons (35 40 minutes) with some flexibility to take into account individual student needs.
+- An initial assessment session is run to deem Gillick competence and outline the purpose of conselling and outline what might be deemed a safeguarding concern and necessary to be reported to the DSL. - The duration of the counselling sessions will be the length of lessons (35 40 minutes) with some flexibility to take into account individual student needs.
 Sessions are not offered outside of the school day.
 Sessions are generally held during normal lesson time.
-However, it is important that for the duration of the counselling, those sessions are rotated so the student is not missing the same lesson each week. - The School Counselling Service does not have sufficient capacity to support longterm problems.
+However, it is important that for the duration of the counselling, those sessions are rotated so the student is not missing the same lesson each week. - Ad hoc lunchtime drop-in sessions are also available 3 days a week. - The School Counselling Service does not have sufficient capacity to support long term problems.
 Counselling is initially for six sessions, with an option to extend up to twelve sessions if required upon review.
-In exceptional circumstances counselling can exceed twelve weeks but this is rare.
-Consistent with the principles of the personcentred approach regular reviews encourage students to reflect on whether counselling is meeting the desired outcomes, as well as when they end.
+In exceptional circumstances counselling can exceed twelve weeks but this is rare. - Consistent with the principles of the person centered approach, regular reviews encourage students to reflect on whether counselling is meeting the desired outcomes, as well as when they end.
 Students have the right to withdraw from counselling at any time. - Counselling will take place in the designated 'Counselling Room'.